Manually Drawing Framing Members

 General framing objects are generic, framing members that can be drawn outside a floor or ceiling platform or roof plane.
 When using this tool in a plan view, a horizontal framing member is created.
 When using this tool in a Wall Detail, vertical members are created.

-Wall bridging, or blocking, can be created both automatically and manually, but can only be drawn manually in a Wall Detail.
+Blocking, or wall bridging, can be created both automatically and manually, but can only be drawn manually in a Wall Detail.
 When a Wall Detail is open, select this tool, then click and drag in a straight line across the wall in the view.

 • Post